mvysny/vaadin-quarkus/README.md

 you check out the project, you need to do the following before you attempt to run this project:

-1. Edit the `MyServlet.java` class and change the `PROJECT_BASEDIR` configuration option to the correct path to this example project.
+1. Edit the `web.xml` file and change the `project.basedir` configuration option to the correct path to this example project.
+See Issue #2 for more details.

 ## Running the application in dev mode